 In a more realistic situation, there can be a band of levels near the zero level energy of our effective solid state system, which is being approximated here by a single energy level with zero energy.
 Similarly, a possible band of energies near the excited state energy is being approximated here by a single excited state with energy \(\hbar \omega\).
 More generally, there can be metastable states between the two bands, and these are being not considered in this toy model.
 We do not explicitly write the interaction Hamiltonian.
-Instead, similar to what happens in case of the photoelectric effect, we assume that if there is an incoming state $\rho_{in}$ (on \(\mathbb{C}^d\)) such that $ \mbox{Tr}( \rho_{in} H)> \hbar \omega$, then the incoming state has a nonzero \emph{``particleness''}.
+Instead, similar to what happens in case of the photoelectric effect, we assume that if there is an incoming state $\rho_{in}$ (on \(\mathbb{C}^d\)) such that then the incoming state has a nonzero \emph{``particleness''}.
+In reality, the photocurrent also depends on the momentum of the involved electrons perpendicular to the surface of separation between the two systems involved, and this is ignored in the current formulation.
 For simplicity, we assume the ``zero detuning'' scenario, so that $\omega_n=n\omega$ for $n=0,1, \ldots, d-1$.